 Party-in-interest transactions through the DC Master Trust include the purchase and sale of investments managed by affiliates of the Plan's Trustee and transactions involving Northrop Grumman Corporation common stock.
-The NG Stock Fund within the DC Master Trust held 9.9 million and 10.6 million shares of common stock of the Company with a fair value of \$3.0 billion and \$3.6 billion at December 31, 2020 and 2019, respectively.
-The Plan's interest in the net assets of the NG Stock Fund was approximately 99.4 percent at 2020 and 2019.
-During 2020, the NG Stock Fund earned dividends of \$57.5 million from its investment in Northrop Grumman Corporation common stock.
+The NG Stock Fund within the DC Master Trust held 9.0 million and 9.9 million shares of common stock of the Company with a fair value of \$3.5 billion and \$3.0 billion at December 31, 2021 and 2020, respectively.
+The Plan's interest in the net assets of the NG Stock Fund was approximately 99.5 percent and 99.4 percent at December 31, 2021 and 2020, respectively.
+During 2021, the NG Stock Fund earned dividends of \$57.1 million from its investment in Northrop Grumman Corporation common stock.

-State Street affiliates managed \$0.7 million of Plan assets held in a short-term investment fund as of December 31, 2020 and 2019.
-The Plan paid \$0.5 million to the Trustee in fees during the year ended December 31, 2020.
+State Street affiliates managed \$0.8 million and \$0.7 million of Plan assets held in a short-term investment fund as of December 31, 2021 and 2020, respectively.
+The Plan paid \$0.6 million to the Trustee in fees during the year ended December 31, 2021.